-Although adherence to policy is the concern of all graduate committee members, it is the special responsibility of the Dean's Representative who represents the Graduate School and the university to ensure that all policies and procedures of the Graduate School and the department are followed and to see that the final milestones in the doctoral program—the general examination and the dissertation defense—take place in an orderly, transparent, and equitable manner.
+Although adherence to policy is the concern of all graduate committee members, it is the special responsibility of the Dean's Representative (DR) who represents the Graduate School and the university to ensure that all policies and procedures of the Graduate School and the department are followed and to see that the final milestones in the doctoral program—the general examination and the dissertation defense—take place in an orderly, transparent, and equitable manner.
 Serving as a Dean's Representative is a basic responsibility of all Graduate Faculty for the university-wide academic community.

 The Dean’s Representative is a full member of the doctoral committee.
 The Dean’s Representative must be appointed to the committee at the time the general examination is scheduled, and must receive all scheduling requests and materials pertaining to the general examination and the dissertation in the same timely manner as the rest of the committee members.